xAndaaz/Telco-Churn-Prediction/devReadme.md

 **Purpose:** The user-facing interface for the entire system.
 *   **Key Logic:**
     *   **Batch Processing:** Provides a file uploader that triggers a `subprocess` call to run the entire sequence of pipelines, displaying the final unified result.
-    *   **Real-time Analysis:** Includes a form for single-customer data entry, which calls the `/predict` endpoint on the FastAPI and displays the key churn drivers.
+    *   **Real-time Analysis:** Includes a form for single-customer data entry, which calls the `/predict` endpoint on the FastAPI and displays the top 5 key churn drivers and a generated insight.

 ---